Why Am I Biting My Tongue in My Sleep?

 Medically reviewed by: Sharon Boyd, MA, BS, RDH

-This article has been updated and reviewed for accuracy on 06/03/23
+This article has been updated and improved on 01/23/24

 “I bite my tongue” is a phrase that is commonly heard from many individuals, and it refers to the act of unintentionally biting down on the tongue.
 It can happen to anyone, and there are several reasons why it occurs.